What happens to our recycling

-Ever wondered where your refuse and recycling goes once your bins have been emptied?
-Currently we recycle around half of the waste collected from your home, here we explain how.
+Ever wondered where your waste and recycling goes once your bins have been emptied?
+We recycle 50% of the waste collected from your home, here's how.

 Blue Bin and Red Box